top of page

 Progressive Milk Extraction

-Course Leaders: Sabine Ferneborg (Norwegian University of Life Sciences, Norway) & DeLaval International (Sweden)
+Course Leaders: Sabine Ferneborg (Norwegian University of Life Sciences, Norway) & Konstantinos Kakoulis (DeLaval International AB)

 Senior teachers: Doug Reinemann (University of Wisconsin, USA), Rupert Bruckmaier (University of Bern, Switzerland), Ian Ohnstad (The Dairy Group, UK), John Upton,Teagasc, Ireland